mydanalytics/hello-world/README.md

 # hello-world
 Initial setup for my GitHub account
-Setting up GitHub account, enthused about learning some of the popular open source applications
+Enthused about learning some of the popular open source applications